darkone23/meatspace-chat-ansible/README.md

 ansible-playbook -i hosts ansible/deploy.yaml -u meat
 ```

-You may need to provide credentials if your system requires it `ansible-playbook -kK`
+You may need to provide credentials for provisioning if your system requires it `ansible-playbook -kK`

-Or, if you just want to update the running version of meatspace:
+Now, if you just want to update the running version of meatspace:

 ```sh
 ansible-playbook -i hosts ansible/deploy.yaml -u meat
 ```

-Happy chats
+Happy chats!